lunarmodules/Penlight/docs_topics/02-arrays.md

 `push` (add a value to the end). `push` is provided as an alias for `append`, and the other stack operation (size) is simply the size operator `#`.
-Queues can also be implemented; you use `pop` to take values out of the queue, and `put` to insert a value at the begining.
+Queues can also be implemented; you use `pop` to take values out of the queue, and `put` to insert a value at the beginning.

 You may derive classes from `List`, and since the list-returning methods are covariant, the result of `slice` etc will return lists of the derived type,